Finiteness of Totally Magnetic Hypersurfaces: Preliminaries

 The flow $\varphi^t$ gives rise to the \emph{stable and unstable foliations} on $N$, which we denote by $W^{s/u}$.
 Their leaves are smooth immersed submanifolds of $N$, called \emph{stable and unstable manifolds}, respectively.
 In particular, it holds that $T_xW^s(x) = \mathbb{E}^s(x)$ and $T_xW^u(x) = \mathbb{E}^u(x)$ for each $x\in N$.
 Furthermore,

 A defining property of the stable and unstable manifolds is that where $d$ is the distance function induced by the metric on $N$.
-We also define the \emph{center-stable and center-unstable manifolds} by and call a subset $X \subseteq N$ \emph{$\eta$-saturated} if for any $x \in X$, we have $W^\eta(x) \subseteq X$, where $\eta \in \{s, u, cs, cu\}$.
+We also define the \emph{center-stable and center-unstable manifolds} by and call a subset $X \subseteq N$ \emph{$\eta$-saturated} if $W^\eta(x) \subseteq X$ for every $x \in X$, where \mbox{$\eta \in \{s, u, cs, cu\}$.}

 As in \eqref{local-s/u}, we may also consider $W^{cs}_{\rm loc}(x)$ and $W^{cu}_{\rm loc}(x)$.
 Given a second point $y\in N$, we define their \emph{Bowen bracket} to be $[x,y] = W^u_{\rm loc}(x) \cap W^{cs}_{\rm loc}(y)$.
 As $W^{cs}$ and $W^u$ are everywhere transverse, there is a neighborhood of $U$ for which $[x,y]$ consists of a single point $z$ whenever $y\in U$, and The classical Hopf argument yields that all volume-preserving Anosov flows are ergodic with respect to their volume measure $\mu$ \cite[Lemma A.1]{lefeuvre2023isometric}.
-The forward- and backward-orbits of a point $x \in N$ are respectively denoted by $\mathcal{O}^+(x) = \{\varphi^t(x) : t \geq 0\}$ and $\mathcal{O}^-(x)= \{\varphi^t(x) : t \leq 0\}$.
+The forward- and backward-orbits of a~point $x \in N$ are respectively denoted by $\mathcal{O}^+(x) = \bigl\{ \varphi^t(x) \mid t \geq 0\bigr\}$ and $\mathcal{O}^-(x)= \bigl\{\varphi^t(x) \mid t \leq 0\bigr\}$.
 We say that $x \in N$ is \emph{forward-generic} (or, \emph{backward-generic}) if $\mathcal{O}^+(x)$ (or, $\mathcal{O}^-(x)$) is dense in $N$; it is \emph{generic} if it is either forward- or backward-generic, and \emph{two-sided generic} if the full orbit $\mathcal{O}(x) = \mathcal{O}^-(x) \cup \mathcal{O}^+(x)$ is dense in $M$.

 As a consequence of Birkhoff's ergodic theorem, the subset $D\subseteq N$ consisting of all two-sided generic points has full $\mu$-measure.
 Furthermore, the subsets $D^+, D^-\subseteq N$ consisting of all forward- and backward-generic points are dense in $N$, with $D^+$ and $D^-$ being $s$-saturated and $u$-saturated, respectively.
 As $D^\pm$ are invariant under the flow, we also conclude that they are $cs/cu$-saturated sets of full $\mu$-measure.
-We record the following lemma, to be used in Section \ref{sec:rigidity}.
+We record the following lemma, to be used in Section~\ref{sec:rigidity}.